-SITUATIONS WHERE TRAVEL LANES ARE LESS THAN OR EQUAL TO 12 FEET IN WIDTH lanes of this dimension are too narrow for sharing side by side with vehicles, although 13 foot lanes may appear shareable to road users.
+SITUATIONS WHERE TRAVEL LANES ARE LESS THAN OR EQUAL TO 12 FEET IN WIDTH

 Shared lane markings should be placed in the center of the travel lane where travel lanes are less than 12-13 feet to encourage bicyclists to occupy the full lane and not ride too close to parked vehicles or the edge of the roadway.
-A BIKES MAY USE FULL LANE (R4-11) sign may be used to supplement the marking.
-Travel
+A "BIKES MAY USE FULL LANE" (R4-11) sign may be used to supplement the marking.